waterkamp/todolist-ngrx-store/README.md

 # About this application

-This application has been created to show how to use the Angular Material Components library togehter with Angular.
+This application has been created to show how to implemenet a global state management for Angular.
-But since the Angular Material Components are not responsive by design, I used the Angular Flex-Layout package to make the application responsive.
+The application is using NgRx package to achieve this.
+NgRx is an Angular implementation of the redux pattern.

 ## How to run the application